-PoAs allow for the inclusion of an unlimited number of new Climate Change Mitigation Programme Activities (PAs) throughout their accreditation period, subject to the eligibility requirements set by the selected methodology(ies).
+PoAs allow for the participation of an unlimited number of new Climate Change Mitigation Programme Activities (PAs) throughout their crediting period, subject to the eligibility requirements set by the selected methodology(ies).

-To this end, the PoA CEn shall submit a Project Description Document for the PoA (PDD-PoA), defining the general parameters of the PoA and the rules for the inclusion of new PAs, considering that:
+For this purpose, the PoA CEn shall submit a Project Description Document for the PoA (PDD-PoA), defining the general parameters of the PoA and the rules for the addition of new PAs, considering that:

 - The geographic scope in which PAs can be aggregated must be defined at the validation stage of the PoA and cannot be modified afterwards.
-In no case may the PAs be added in more than one country. - The start of activities of each PA after those registered at the beginning of the PoA can be retroactive to the date of the previous verification of the PoA, starting from the second verification. - PAs may use any methodology approved by Cercarbono except those belonging to the land use sector. - PAs must meet all eligibility and other requirements set out in this protocol and in the methodology selected for the initial implementation of the project. - The inclusion of new PAs must be validated during project verifications.

-- Each PA establishes its own accreditation period and lifespan, according to the rules established in this protocol for CCMPs. - The verifications of all PAs must be simultaneous.
+In no case may the PAs be added in more than one country. - The start of activities of each PA after those registered at the beginning of the PoA can be retroactive to the date of the previous verification of the PoA, starting from the second verification. - PAs may use any methodology approved by Cercarbono except those belonging to the land use sector. - PAs must meet all eligibility and other requirements set out in this protocol and in the methodology selected for the initial implementation of the project. - The inclusion of new PAs must be validated during project verifications. - Each PA establishes its own crediting period and lifespan, according to the rules established in this protocol for CCMPs. - Verifications of all PAs must be performed in a single verification event.